amaranth-lang/rfcs/text/0000-soc-uart-peripheral.md

 - This design decouples the UART peripheral from its PHY, which must be provided by the user.
 - The receiver and transmitter have separate `Divider` registers, despite using identical values in most cases.
-- Configuring the baudrate through the `Divider` register requires knowledge of the clock frequency used by the peripheral.
+- Configuring the baudrate through the `Divisor` register requires knowledge of the clock frequency used by the peripheral.

 ## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives